Flytachi/php-nexus/README.md

 ```

 In the browser, contact the address `http://0.0.0.0:8111/web`
+For authorization, set the required values in the environment WEB_ADMIN_USER and WEB_ADMIN_PASS

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.